aws-solutions/media-insights-on-aws/source/lib/MediaInsightsEngineLambdaHelper/README.md

-# Media Insights Engine Lambda Helper
+# Media Insights on AWS Lambda Helper

-This package serves as a helper library for developing the lambda functions that compose an operator in the Media Insights Engine application.
+This package serves as a helper library for developing the lambda functions that compose an operator in the Media Insights on AWS application.

 Classes are provided for 4 common needs: